Khor Fakkan: History

-One reason suggested for the ruinous state of the forts is an invasion in 1623 of the Persian navy under the control of Omani Sheikh Muhammad Suhari.
+One reason suggested for the ruinous state of the forts is an invasion in 1623 of the Omani navy under the control of Omani Sheikh Muhammad Suhari.
 Suhari, facing a Portuguese counterattack, withdrew to the Portuguese forts, including that of Khorfakkan.
-When the Persians were expelled, the Portuguese commander Rui Freire urged the people of Khorfakkan to remain loyal to the Portuguese crown and established a Portuguese customs office as well.
+When the Arabs were expelled, the Portuguese commander Rui Freire urged the people of Khorfakkan to remain loyal to the Portuguese crown and established a Portuguese customs office as well.

 In 1737, long after the Portuguese had been expelled from Arabia, the Persians again invaded Khor Fakkan, with some 5,000 men and 1,580 horses, with the help of the Dutch, during their intervention in the Omani civil war.
 In 1765 Khor Fakkan belonged to a sheikh of the Al Qasimi, Sharjah's ruling family, according to the German traveler Carsten Niebuhr.
 There is a map by the French cartographer Rigobert Bonne dating to about 1770 that shows the Arabian Peninsula and the Persian Gulf and includes Khor Fakkan.

-At the turn of the 19th century, Lorimer notes that Khor Fakkan had about 5,000 date trees and was home to about 150 houses of Naqbiyin and Arabicised Persians, amounting to some 800 people.
+At the turn of the 19th century, Lorimer notes that Khor Fakkan had about 5,000 date trees and was home to about 150 houses of Naqbiyin and Arabs, amounting to some 800 people.
 The population lived by cultivation and pearling, and the town had seven shops.

 The German submarine U-533 sank about 25 mi off the coast on 16 October 1943 during World War II.
 Divers found the wreck at a depth of 108 m in 2009.